Dr. Sam Rivera - DVM 1996

-Dr. Sam Rivera, Canton, Georgia, has been selected to receive a 2015 Alumni Recognition Award at the North American Veterinary Conference in Orlando, Florida.
+Dr. Sam Rivera, Canton, Georgia, was selected to receive a 2015 Alumni Recognition Award at the North American Veterinary Conference in Orlando, Florida.
 The award will be presented Jan.
-18 by the Kansas State University Veterinary Medical Alumni Association.
+18, 2015 by the Kansas State University Veterinary Medical Alumni Association.

 Dr. Rivera, who was born in Ponce, Puerto Rico, earned a bachelor’s degree in microbiology in 1992, and a doctor of veterinary medicine degree and master’s degree in veterinary pathobiology in 1996, all at Kansas State University.
 He is now employed as the senior veterinarian at Zoo Atlanta.
 He is board-certified in avian medicine by the American Board of Veterinary Practitioners.

 “It is an honor and a privilege to be recognized by your peers,” Dr. Rivera said.
 “I feel it is undeserved.
 We all strive to do the best job we can at what we were trained for.
 The superb training gained at our veterinary college, combined with a deeply rooted passion for what we do, goes a long way in enhancing our well-being and that of those we serve.”